 Things to Avoid When Storing Your Seed and Passphrase

 - Never store your seed or passphrase online or as a file on your computer or smartphone.

-- Splitting the mnemonic phrase into two and storing each in different locations is not a good idea.
-This is because if one set of the phrase is leaked, it is easier to brute-force the words’ rest.
+- Splitting the mnemonic phrase into two and storing each in different locations is not good.
+This is because if one set of phrases is leaked, it is easier to brute-force the words’ rest.

-- Never add random words to your mnemonic phrase to later remove them.
-You may easily forget the decoy words and end up losing your crypto assets.
+- Never add random words to your mnemonic phrase to remove them later.
+You may easily forget the decoy words and lose your crypto assets.
 It’s also possible for an intruder to determine the decoy words since the passphrase words are obtained from a predetermined source.

-- It’s not recommended to memorize seed phrases as you can easily forget.
-Put it down on paper or engrave it on a stone tablet or metal.
+- It’s not recommended to memorize seed phrases, as you can easily forget.
+Instead, put it down on paper or engrave it on a stone tablet or metal.

 The importance of keeping your crypto assets safe cannot be overemphasized.
-Crypto coins are susceptible to hacking, and it’s your sole responsibility to protect your coins.
-Mnemonic phrase allows you to recover your crypto wallet if it gets lost, while a mnemonic passphrase functions like two-factor authentication to the seed.
-A passphrase adds a security layer to your cryptos in that unauthorized persons cannot get access to your wallet even with the phrase.
+Crypto coins are susceptible to hacking, and your sole responsibility is to protect them.
+A mnemonic phrase allows you to recover your crypto wallet if it gets lost, while mnemonic passphrase functions like two-factor authentication to the seed.
+In addition, a passphrase adds a security layer to your cryptos in that unauthorized persons cannot access your wallet even with the phrase.